ympan0508/Argos-Data-Analysis/README.md

 2. **Can I use open-source models?**
    Yes, but only OpenAI-like API calls are supported.
 It's recommended to serve your models using vLLM or SGLang.
 We provide a demo configuration at `config/Qwen-series-large.json` and a demo jupyter notebook at `playground/custom.ipynb`.
 The detailed setting for Qwen-series is:
+   - `Qwen2.5-72B-Instruct` for default.
-   - `Qwen2.5-VL-72B-Instruct` for Visual-Reflector and Summarizer.
+   - `Qwen2.5-VL-72B-Instruct` for Visual-Reflector and Visual-Summarizer.
-   - `Qwen2.5-72B-Instruct` for Planner.
-   - `Qwen2.5-Coder-32B-Instruct` for Visual- and Programmatic-Coder.
+   - `Qwen2.5-Coder-32B-Instruct` for Visual-Coder and Programmatic-Coder.

-   This setting achieve 86.5 on DACO (evaluated by Llama-3), surpassing all the baselines equipped even with GPT-4o-mini.
+   This setting achieve 94.5 on DACO (evaluated by LLaMA-3), surpassing all the baselines equipped even with GPT-4o-mini.
-   However, if models with smaller size are adopted (especially small VL-models for Summarizer), we've found that the poor text-only instruction-following ability strongly decrease the overall performance (with ~7B Qwen series models, Argos achieve 65.8 on DACO; though it's still higher than most of baselines equipped with GPT-4o-mini, we think it's not enough).
-We are seeking a way to decouple Summarizer to fix this.

 3. **Python version compatibility:**
    Argos has been tested with Python 3.12 but should work well with versions above 3.10 (required by AutoGen framework).